 Question to consider: Why does Gabriel strike Zechariah mute for the months leading up to John’s birth?

 When we left off yesterday, Zechariah had been told that he and Elizabeth would have a son who would be God’s prophetic voice after 400 years of silence, and that he would prepare God’s people to receive their long awaited Messiah.
-Instead of acting in faith based on the mere fact that the message was given by an angel in the holy of holies next to the altar of incense (signifying God’s answer to the prayers of Israel), Zechariah asked for a sign!
+Instead of acting in faith based on the mere fact that the message was given by an angel in the Holy place next to the altar of incense (signifying God’s answer to the prayers of Israel), Zechariah asked for a sign!

 Gabriel announced his name in order to let Zechariah know that the promise he’d given to Daniel more than 400 years ago was about to be fulfilled.
 He then granted Zechariah his sign by causing him to lose his ability to speak until John was born.

 In the meantime, the people who were outside waiting for Zechariah were beginning to worry about his delay.
-As I mentioned a couple of days ago, being chosen to enter the holy of holies was both awesome and terrifying because any unrighteous act in carrying out his duties would result in immediate judgment by God.
-For all they knew, Zechariah was lying dead in there.
+Being in the Holy place so close to the curtain into the Holy of Holies was a terrifying thing.
+For all they knew, Zechariah was lying dead in there because he somehow failed in his duties.
 When he came out without the ability to speak, he was at least able to make gestures to let them know he was unable to speak and he’d seen a vision in the temple.

 Zechariah carried out the rest of his duties until the time of his service was ended, and he went home to Elizabeth who conceived.
 Elizabeth stayed in hiding until she was visibly pregnant because otherwise, nobody would believe that she could conceive at her advanced age.
 Now they would say that she was truly blessed like Sarah.